pivotal/docs-platform-automation/docs/tasks.md

 ### generate-certificate

-Generate a certificate, signed by the active Ops Manager certificate authority, for the domains specified in the `DOMAINS` environment variable.
+Generate a certificate, signed by the active Tanzu Operations Manager certificate authority, for the domains specified in the `DOMAINS` environment variable.

 This task outputs `certificate`, containing `certificate.pem` and